Pyrrha-Platform/Pyrrha-Database/README.md

 ### Locally using Docker

+Step 1: Set the environment variable
-All commands below use the environment variable MDB_PASSWORD that contains the MariaDB password.
+All commands shown below use the environment variable MDB_PASSWORD that contains the MariaDB password.
 You should change it to your own secure password.
 ```
-export MDB_PASSWORD=my-secret-pw
+❯ export MDB_PASSWORD=my-secret-pw
 ```

+Step 2: Run the container
 MariaDB is available as an image on [DockerHub](https://hub.docker.com/_/mariadb/).
 Use the following command to download the image and run a container.
 The command also mounts the following directories to persist the data and store the data configuration:
 - $PWD/data:/home - load the sql dump
 - $PWD/mdbdata:/var/lib/mysql - store data
 - $PWD/mdbconfig:/etc/mysql/conf.d - store configuration

-If you use `mdbdata` or `mdbconfig`, you will have to create the directories.
+If you use `mdbdata` and `mdbconfig`, you will have to create the directories.

 ```
-docker run --name mariadb -v $PWD/data:/home -v $PWD/mdbdata:/var/lib/mysql -v $PWD/mdbconfig:/etc/mysql/conf.d -e MYSQL_ROOT_PASSWORD=${MDB_PASSWORD} -p 3306:3306 -d mariadb
+❯ docker run --name mariadb -v $PWD/data:/home -v $PWD/mdbdata:/var/lib/mysql -v $PWD/mdbconfig:/etc/mysql/conf.d -e MYSQL_ROOT_PASSWORD=${MDB_PASSWORD} -p 3306:3306 -d mariadb
 ```

 You can check the sql file was mounted by using the following command: